 The foot and cycle path is a valuable resource for leisure, exercise and access to the countryside.

-Early in the life of the Railway project it was recognised that when the railway re-opens there needs to be provision for foot and cycle traffic along the Keswick to Threlkeld corridor, off main roads.
+Early in the life of the Railway Project it was recognised that when the railway re-opens there needs to be provision for foot and cycle traffic along the Keswick to Threlkeld corridor, off main roads.

 Indeed, there would be plenty of opportunities for interaction -such as linear walks with a return by train.